bonhamdaniel/prolog-basics/farmer-problem-expert-system/README.md

-Farmer Problem using an expery system - displays a solution to the farmer problem, including a proof of the solution details, using an expert system approach.
+Farmer Problem using an expert system - displays a solution to the farmer problem, including a proof of the solution details, using an expert system approach.

 Description of the Farmer Problem: